What Season Are You In?

 Q1: Ready

-With a major project delivery due in May, I knew the first quarter of the year needed to be about preparation.
-I focused on eating well, getting enough sleep, exercising, and organizing everything to set myself up for success.
+With a major project delivery due in Q2, I knew the first quarter of the year needed to be about preparation.
+I focused on eating well, getting enough sleep, exercising, and organising really well every to set myself up for success.
 This season was all about getting into the best possible shape for the demanding months ahead.

 Q2: Run

 When Q2 arrived, it was go-time.
 I gave myself permission in advance to go all-in, knowing this would be a season of imbalance.
 My goal was to sprint through the lead-up to the project delivery without guilt or hesitation.
-Because it was a planned season, I embraced the intensity and didn’t beat myself up for letting other priorities—like blogging—take a back seat for a while.
+Because it was a planned season, I embraced the intensity and didn’t beat myself up for letting other priorities take a back seat for a while.

 Q3: Rest